Csc59866/ministat/README.md

 ## Milestones

 ### 1. Implement micro-optimizations
-- Implement a new data structure for inserting new data points:
+- [x] a.
+Implement a new data structure for inserting new data points.
-<p>Initially, change the algorithm to just use realloc without using calloc or memcpy.</p>
+<p>: Initially, change the algorithm to just use **realloc** without using calloc or memcpy.</p>

 Before:
 ```